 The newborn screening program is authorized in State Statute (Montana Code Annotated 50-19-203) and by Administrative Rule (ARM 37.57.3: Infant Screening Tests and Eye Treatment)

 The current menu of screening tests performed is based on the recommendations of the US HHS Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children.
+In addition, a chart of conditions, testing platforms, normal ranges, and testing limitations can be found here.
+NOTE: This chart is for informational purposes only; it is not intended as a diagnostic tool.

 Newborn Screening Quality Indicators